List of public art in Glasgow

-Public statues in Glasgow, the largest city in Scotland, have been used to display the wealth and history of the city over centuries.
+Public statues in Glasgow, the largest city in Scotland, have been used to display its wealth and its history over centuries.
 The most prominent are those erected by the municipality or by public subscription, but others adorn the façades of the great commercial buildings.

 Cathedral Square

 Other figures portrayed include St Paul, St Peter and the Four Evangelists on the facade of the Barony North (Glasgow Evangelical) Church to the east of the square – 1878-80 by McCulloch of London.

 The nearby Glasgow Necropolis is a "garden" cemetery opened in 1833, in imitation of Père Lachaise Cemetery in Paris, has a number of statues associated with the funerary monuments of the rich and famous buried there.
 Most of these are private or religious statues, but the hilltop location is dominated by a large monument to John Knox erected in 1825.
 It consists of a 12 ft high statue of Knox, designed by Robert Forrest, atop a high Doric column by Thomas Hamilton.